lujanfernaud/prevy/README.md

 ## Private Communities Around Events

+### Features

-1. All groups are *private* and can be *hidden* (so only the people you want can see them).
+- All groups are *private* and can be *hidden*

-2. People need to *request membership* to your groups.
+- People need to *request membership* or *be invited* to become group members

-3. Events are *only visible* to group members.
+- Only *members* and *invitees* can see hidden groups

-4. Every group has its own *forum*, to discuss anything comfortably.
+- Every group has its own *forum*, to discuss anything comfortably
+- Group members are rewarded with *points* for commenting, creating topics, and attending events
+- All members of a group can be set as organizers with an automatic option
+- In-app and email notifications

 ---